 HOW ARE THE ENTRIES JUDGED?

 John Barleycorn Awards has two sets of judges.
 One group comprises trade writers skilled in the art of evaluating the taste, quality, and character of fine spirits.
 The other group consists of marketing professionals trained in the advertising, promotion, and marketing of spirits.

 Spirits judging is conducted over a period of days in New York City.
 Judges are afforded the time to give each entry the effort and consideration it deserves.
 Entries are blind-tested, judged at random and not compared to other submissions in their category.
 Judges grade each entry on a 100-point scale based on a series of criteria relating to appearance, aroma, taste, and finish.

-Marketing and Journalism are overseen by the Association of Marketing & Communication Professionals at its judging facility in Dallas.
+Marketing + Design entries are overseen by the Association of Marketing & Communication Professionals at its judging facility in Dallas.
 Entries are evaluated at random and not compared directly to other entries in their categories.
 In most instances, there is no need for extensive explanations by the entrant.
-Work is judged on its own quality, creativity and resourcefulness.
+Work is judged on its own quality, creativity, and resourcefulness.

 WHY JOHN BARLEYCORN?